 The Piano Roll toolbar contains several dropdown lists that let you choose the controller you want to see and edit.
 The contents of these lists depend on the output and channel settings and on the instrument assigned to that output and channel.
 Different instruments use controllers in different ways.
-See Chapter 16, Using Instrument Definitions.
+See the online help topic: Instrument Definitions.